 Best for: couples craving quiet, affordability, and authentic Thai culture.

-Koh Lanta stretches nearly 20 miles with 11 white sand beaches, according to RTW in 30 Days.
+Koh Lanta stretches nearly 20 miles with 11 white sand beaches, as RTW in 30 Days notes.
 Long Beach runs nearly two miles and is described as “practically empty” compared to most Thai beaches.
 Kantiang Bay in the south caters specifically to honeymooners seeking luxury and seclusion.

 This island feels less like a party destination and more like a place to truly slow down together.